Urinalysis is the term used to refer to a series of tests run on a urine

 for cancer a couple of years previously).

 Sometimes it is not possible to ascertain the cause.
-There is a
+"Benign renal haematuria"

-condition called "benign renal haematuria" which means there is bleeding from the kidneys
+is a condition in which there is bleeding from the kidneys

 but the cause cannot be found.
 However, this is rare in cats.